mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 that hold on both of the front quarter panels, indicating that they've been removed to be repaired or replaced.
-There's an AC recharge sticker on the inside of the hood which appears to have been glued on, not very well, so it's peeling off; I believe the techician also said that he thought the whole hood had likely been replaced.
+There's an AC recharge sticker on the inside of the hood which appears to have been glued on, not very well, so it's peeling off; I believe the technician also said that he thought the whole hood had likely been replaced.
 The power steering fluid reservoir attaches to the body of the vehicle in two places and one of those was cracked.
 The radiator support bar is also bent.
-It's slight enough that the untrained eye would probably not notice it, but the techician at Eastside told me, and I am very confident that these were his exact words[^legal], that Walker's "had to have known" that the vehicle was in an accident.
+It's slight enough that the untrained eye would probably not notice it, but the technician at Eastside told me, and I am very confident that these were his exact words[^legal], that Walker's "had to have known" that the vehicle was in an accident.